- Helsinki Food Guide

 Things To Do in Helsinki

-Beyond being one of the most walkable cities in the world, Helsinki has lots of culture starting with its majestic churhes and art-filled museums.
+Beyond being one of the most walkable cities in the world, Helsinki has lots of culture starting with its majestic churches and art-filled museums.
 Here are some ideas if you’re looking for something different to do in Helsinki:

 - See the sites via a Hop-On Hop-Off Bus.